Deterministic single-photon source over the terahertz regime

-Regarding the indistinguishability, our numerics show that it follows roughly the values of $P_\text{max}$ when this is larger than $1/2$.
-In Fig.~\ref{fig:fig3-performance} the indistinguishability is evaluated at $\tau_\text{max}$.
-The indistinguishability progressively decreases as the pulse duration increases.
-For configurations with lower $\tilde C$ the indistinguishability at $\tau_\text{max}$ will be considerably lower than $P_\text{max}$, see Fig.~\ref{fig:fig2}(a).
-Here, a shorter pulse duration is a more sensible choice, e.g. one that maximizes the heralding efficiency that we introduce later.
+Figure~\ref{fig:fig2}(e) shows the dependence of $P_\text{max}$ and $\tau_\text{max}$ as a function of $h$ for a cavity length $L_1$ (using the full model given by $\mathcal{L}$).
+These results indicate that the source performance is governed by $\tilde C$, via the bare cooperativity $C$ and the dressing ratio $h$, suggesting that maximizing efficiency and minimizing $\tau_\text{max}$ benefits from working in the near-resonant regime $h\approx 1$ and large $\tilde C$.
+However, near-resonant driving entails some complications that make this a challenging regime of operation, such as larger required values of $\Omega$ in the THz range and more important role of the decay terms $\gamma_\mp$ ignored in our analytics.
+Furthermore, highly blue-detuned regimes provide the advantage of working with an initial state very close to the bare ground state, $\hat\rho_0 = |+\rangle\langle +|\approx |g\rangle\langle g|$, making the initialization pulse unnecessary (see SM Sec.~IV).
+In conclusion, a compromise between large enough $P_\text{max}$ with small enough $h$ is desirable, such as the region $h\sim 0.1$ in the case shown in Fig.~\ref{fig:fig2}(e).

-\emph{Experimental feasibility---} An experimental implementation require an appropriate balance between cavity parameters (influencing $\chi$ and $\kappa$), the permanent dipole moment (influencing $\chi$), and the optical transition dipole moment (influencing $\gamma$), such that the resulting effective cooperativity $\tilde C$ is sufficiently large.
+Regarding indistinguishability and purity, which are computed at $\tau_\text{max}$ ($\Delta >0$) and $ 3 \tau_\text{rel}$ ($\Delta <0$), our numerics show that, for $\Delta<0$, they always remains close to the maximum possible value, $I\approx \Pi \approx 1$.
+For $\Delta>0$, they decreases with $\tilde C$ as the optimum pulse duration increases.
+In that case, a pulse duration shorter than the theoretical optimum is a more sensible choice, since it can maximize the heralding efficiency that we introduce below.